 |Indian Overseas bank||₹235.2 billion||1937||Chennai, Tamilnadu||Thiru.M.
 Ct.
 M. Chidambaram Chettiar established the Indian Overseas Bank (IOB) to encourage overseas banking and foreign exchange operations

 |Punjab and Sind Bank||₹87.44 billion||1908||New Delhi||Of its 1559 branches spread throughout India, 623 branches are in Punjab state.|

 |UCO Bank||₹185.61 billion||1943||Kolkata, WB||UCO Bank, formerly United Commercial Bank, established in 1943 in Kolkata, is a major government-owned commercial bank of India.
 G. D. Birla, an eminent Indian industrialist was the architect of this organization|

 The Future of the Banks

-The landscape of India’s financial sector is changing and the current merger plans hopes to bring in stability .
+The landscape of India’s financial sector is changing and the current merger plans hope to bring stability.
 Larger banks will have more stability and strength making the job of the regulators easier.
-These major reforms in the banking sector are part of the government’s efforts to revive the economy, build a robust banking system, enable the banks to compete globally and increase their operational efficiency by reducing their cost of lending.
+These major reforms in the banking sector are part of the government’s efforts to revive the economy, build a robust banking system, enable the banks to compete globally, and increase their operational efficiency by reducing their cost of lending.